quickwit-oss/tantivy/README.md

 # Benchmark

-Tantivy is typically faster than Lucene, but the results will depend on the nature of the queries in your workload.
+Tantivy is typically faster than Lucene, but the results depend on the nature of the queries in your workload.

 The following [benchmark](https://tantivy-search.github.io/bench/) break downs